T

 museum

-One of the world's most important archaeological museums, housing a vast collection of ancient Greek art and artifacts from prehistory to late antiquity.
+One of the world's most important archaeological museums, housing an extensive collection of Greek antiquities from prehistory to late antiquity.
+It's a treasure trove of ancient art and artifacts.

 2. Midday